rtbhosale/go-echo-templ-docker/README.md

 docker compose up

 # Note
-Docker compose is for local development purpose only it is not meant for production.
+Docker compose is for local development purpose only. it is not meant for production usage.

 # Todo